 First of all, high pressure is about disrupting the flow of the opponent.
 A skilled player knows how to position his defensive midfielders relative to the opponent’s players.
 He knows which passing lanes to you cut off, how close he should stay to the opposing players, and he predicts your next move.
 In essence, a skilled FIFA players is able to make it feel exactly as if your team mates make fewer runs, provide fewer passing options and are less likely to maintain possession after having received the pass because they have less time to get the ball under control.

 Second, your ability to make a successful pass obviously depends on the circumstances.
-There is a huge difference between passing the ball around during slow build-up play in the midfield and the first few passes you make right after regaining possession deep into your own half of the pitch against an opponent, who you have been defending against for the last five minutes, and who is chasing you right away.
+There is a huge difference between passing the ball around during slow build-up play in the midfield and the first few passes you make right after regaining possession deep into your own half of the pitch against an opponent, who you have defended against for the last five minutes, and who is chasing you right away.
 I have tried to illustrate that difference below:

 On the right, we have the slow build up situation.
 There are lots of low risk passing options, meaning that it ought to be possible to string some good and safe passes together.

-On the left, we have the situation where the yellow team recently regained possession close to it’s own goal.
+On the left, we have the situation where the yellow team recently regained possession close to its own goal.
 There are no low-risk passing options available, and the yellow player will have to make a decision very quickly to avoid getting tackled.
 One of the reasons why it is difficult to find attractive passing options right after regaining possession in situations like these is that the team’s ideal positioning is very different when you are defending and when you are attacking.
 When the opponent is in possession, you want your players to stay as close to their direct opponents as possible.
 When you are in possession, you want your team mates to move away from their direct opponents to make themselves available for a pass.
 Obviously, it takes time to transform between attack and defense.

 One of the obvious differences between a good and a bad player is that the good player to a much larger extent will be able to maintain possession, meaning that your entire team will be defending when he finally loses possession.
 On the other hand, a bad player is more likely to lose possession in situations where you have more passing options available.
 Being good at FIFA is to a very large extent about forcing the opponent into making difficult rather than easy passes.